 With every wedding you shoot, there are many opportunities to capture the important shots of the day.
 The order of the shots depends on the couple you are working with, especially if they have an idea of when they want certain images taken.
-Whether you are covering five or eight hours of the wedding, it is necessary to have a schedule to guide you.
-Creating a schedule to let you know what images you are shooting at a certain time of day can help you avoid stress and confusion.
+Whether you are covering 5 or 8 hours of the wedding, it is necessary to have a wedding photography timeline to guide you.
+Creating a wedding day schedule to let you know what images you are shooting at a certain time of day can help you avoid stress and confusion.
 It also shows the couple you are invested in the entire wedding day, not just the images.

 Discuss the Timeline with your Couple